Selling and Buying Homes in Charlotte County, Florida. To search the MLS click the link above. September 12, 2006

 Please select the statistics you would like to view:

 The following link provides a variety of demographic data on Charlotte County and Florida:

 Charlotte County Economic Development Office

 Charlotte County Public Schools uses a variety of assessments to capture a comprehensive picture of student learning in our district.
-Assessments provide the information necessary to improve student performance through instructional decision-making, setting priorities, allocating resources, and for accountability to students, parents, the community, and the mandated state and federal education authorities.You should call Your Suncoasteam today for fast, professional assistance with your home search: 941-235-7474 or firstname.lastname@example.org.
+Assessments provide the information necessary to improve student performance through instructional decision-making, setting priorities, allocating resources, and for accountability to students, parents, the community, and the mandated state and federal education authorities.For fast friendly assistance with your home search, call us at 941-235-7474 or email us at email@example.com.